Early bird registration is open and closes May 2025. Register now

 More speakers

-The Catholic University of Korea, South East Asia
+International University of Health and Welfare, East Asia